 Our job is to make sure history’s stories have a voice, and that they live on in a meaningful way for a new generation of collectors and institutions.

-I joined The Raab Collection after a career in academia where I developed innovative programming and partnerships for clinical legal education.
+I joined The Raab Collection after a career as an attorney at Drexel University's Law School where I developed the school's Pro Bono Program and created innovative programming and partnerships for clinical legal education.
 I bring with me to The Raab Collection a deep interest in the individuals who played key roles in the great moments in history and the relationships that changed the course of world events.
 I enjoy sharing this passion with collectors as I assist them in acquiring pieces and curating collections that are not only historically important, but personally interesting.

 Equally, this passion comes through while working with descendants and individuals to sell their family archives or significant pieces of history.
 My role as a steward of history is both humbling and rewarding.
-I currently sit on the Director’s Council of the University of Pennsylvania Museum, and am the chair of the Founders Award at the Historical Society of Pennsylvania.
-Additionally, I am an active member of Impact100, a nonprofit organization of women supporting charitable initiatives in Philadelphia.
-I am a former board member of the Homeless Advocacy Project.
+I am a former member of the Director’s Council of the University of Pennsylvania Museum, and am the past chair of the Founders Award at the Historical Society of Pennsylvania.
+I currently serve on the advisory board for the Homeless Advocacy Project.

 This business has been a decades-long passion for me.

 Susan Raab co-founded The Raab Collection in 1989, after a career in science.
 She bought the firm’s first autograph, and was instrumental in the early years in guiding it toward quality rather than quantity.
 In 1993 she joined the firm full time, and concepted its catalogs.
 These were pioneering as the first fully illustrated catalogs in the field, in which every item was shown.
 She also took up the tasks of handling the firm’s financial matters, as well as inventory management.
 Susan is a primary strategic consultant on all matters.

 Raab Museum Presence